More to Explore

 In this video, Seed Savers Exchange staff walk you through prepping and planting garlic.
 Originally produced for the Resilience Garden video series in 2020.

-Over the past 40 years, John has listed 133 varieties in the Yearbook (the annual print version of The Exchange), and donated 150 varieties to Seed Savers Exchange’s seed bank collection.
-He has acted as an advisor to Seed Savers Exchange for several years.
+For more than 40 years, John listed a total of 133 different varieties in the Yearbook (the annual print version of The Exchange), and donated 150 varieties to Seed Savers Exchange’s seed bank collection.
+He had acted as an advisor to Seed Savers Exchange for several years.
 Read more here about how John became passionate about this culinary staple.